 It has been an alternately thrilling and challenging time for me in my chosen field.
 Growing up in the 1960′s on Long Island with my father (a school teacher) my mother (a housewife) and my two sisters and three brothers, I wasn’t at all prepared for what might happen or how to handle it once I left George Washington University to attend the undergrad drama program at NYU.
 Once in New York, acting, and all of its rites of passage, slowly began to envelop me.
 I got a job on a soap opera, The Doctors, at 30 Rock, the fabled NBC headquarters.
-I had been to acting school, and a good one, for a year.
+I had been to acting school and moonlighting as an administrator, and a good one, for a year.
 Yet, I had no idea what I was doing.

 I went to LA, to work in prime time TV.
 I did Knots Landing and got my first taste of what it was like to actually reach a large audience.
 I started appearing in smaller roles in films.
 I auditioned for top directors.
 I boarded an airplane one day and everyone in the cabin seemed to be reading The Cardinal of the Kremlin or Red Storm Rising or The Hunt for Red October.
 Within months of that plane ride, I was cast as Jack Ryan.

 I made more movies.
 I made bad movies.
 A couple of good ones.
 I married a beautiful, famous movie star.
 I became a father.
 I rushed back to New York, whenever possible, to perform on stage.
 Prelude to a Kiss, A Streetcar Named Desire, Macbeth, Gross Points at Bay Street in Sag Harbor, The Twentieth Century, Entertaining Mr. Sloane, Equus.